Use Your GI Bill & Learn To Fly

 Veterans must sign a All American Aviation Agreement.

 American Aviation Services is paid directly for all flight training by the VA unless the students program does not cover a portion of the training.
 The student is essentially extended credit on receipt of the VA eligibility letter.
-It is extremely important each student manage his Veteran’s benefits account.
-More over, understand and have knowledge of his Veteran’s benefits.
+It is extremely important each student have knowledge about and understand available Veteran's Benefits in order to effectively manage his/her VA benefits account.

 The VA policy excludes reimbursement for any hours over the approved maximum, FAA medical exams, training kits, books, or other materials whether they are required or not.
 However, at your request, the VA will consider reimbursement for your FAA written exams and FAA practical checkride tests.
 Please see the American Aviation Services manager for a certification test reimbursement package.